-- Faulty products A cannabis product delivered to the retailer is defective.
-Possible examples include faulty products, empty containers, THC/CBD levels that vary from the provided range, products with compromised packaging making them unfit for sale or underweight products.
-(Please note: Health Canada regulations allow for a 10 per cent difference in weight for more than zero to not more than two grams of cannabis, and a five per cent difference in weight for more than two grams of cannabis.) - Recalled products The retailer has products that are the subject of a recall. - Shipping errors The retailer has received a quantity or type of product that does not match their order, or has received visibly damaged cases of product.
+- examples of faulty products include empty containers, THC/CBD levels that vary from the provided range, products with compromised packaging making them unfit for sale or underweight products.
+(Please note: Health Canada regulations allow for a ten per cent variance in net weight displayed on the label of dried/fresh cannabis products containing more than zero, but not more than two grams of cannabis and a five per cent variance in net weight displayed on the label containing more than two grams of dried/fresh cannabis. - Recalled products The retailer has products that are the subject of a recall. - Shipping errors The retailer has received a quantity or type of product that does not match their order, or has received visibly damaged cases of product.

-Details regarding product recalls and shipping errors are each covered in their own sections within this document.
-Section 2.7 Product Recalls covers the product recall process and section 3.5 Damaged/Incorrect Product on Delivery covers the unique requirements for making a product claim based on a shipping error.
+Details regarding product recalls and shipping errors are covered in their own sections within this document.
+Section 2.7 - Product Recalls covers the product recall process and Section 3.5 - Damaged/Incorrect Product on Delivery covers the unique requirements for making a product claim based on a shipping error.
 Review the aforementioned sections before making a claim for a recalled product or a return based on a shipping error.